How to Grow Runner Beans – A Guide to Growing Runner Beans

 - In winter, dig a trench 20–30 cm (8–12 ins deep) and a spade’s blade in width.
 Line it with cardboard or sheets of newspaper, fill with vegetable peelings, covering with soil (to stop vermin) as the layers are added.
 By May, and planting time, this will have reduced well and will help the soil to retain water over the growing season.

 - Start the seeds in pots (one seed per 8 cm/3 inch pot) under glass, or on the window ledge, in early May.
-You can also sow direct at the base of your canes at a depth of 5 cm (2 ins), 22 cm (9 ins) apart in June.
+You can also sow direct at the base of your canes at a depth of 2.5cm to 5 cm (1-2 ins), 22 cm (9 ins) apart in June.

 Runner beans are not hardy so plant out after all risk of frost in late May or June.
 Keep an eye on the weather forecasts and if frost is forecast protect with fleece or newspapers.
-I’ve even seen cling film or shrink wrap wound around the base of the frame for protection.
+I’ve found bubble wrap wound around the base of the frame protecting the young plants very effective.

 - Runner beans are most often grown up a double row of sticks/bamboo canes with 45cm (18 ins) between the rows.
 Canes in the rows are 22cm (9 ins) apart and tied at the top to a horizontal support.